methexp/subliminal-EC/README.md

-# Absence of evaluative conditioning with briefly presented conditioned stimuli even at above-chance identification levels
+## Absence of evaluative conditioning with briefly presented conditioned stimuli even at above-chance identification levels

-Christoph Stahl, Julia Haaf, and Olivier Corneille
+### Authors: Christoph Stahl, Julia Haaf, and Olivier Corneille

-Abstract:
+### Abstract:

-  Previous research has claimed that evaluative conditioning (EC) effects may obtain in the absence of perceptual identification of conditioned stimuli (CSs).
+>  Previous research has claimed that evaluative conditioning (EC) effects may obtain in the absence of perceptual identification of conditioned stimuli (CSs).
-  A recent meta-analysis, based on a small body of evidence ($k = 8$ studies), suggested similar effect sizes for supra- and subliminal CSs [@hofmann_evaluative_2010].
+  A recent meta-analysis, based on a small body of evidence (*k = 8* studies), suggested similar effect sizes for supra- and subliminal CSs (Hofmann et al., 2010).
 We critically discuss this prior evidence, and then report and discuss six experimental studies that investigate EC effects for briefly presented CSs using more stringent methods.
 Across these studies, we varied a number of parameters, namely the CS duration,